Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

 \subsubsection{Channel}

-From the viewpoint of communication engineering, the channel is the physical medium between the TX and RX including the boundary conditions.
+The channel is the physical medium between the TX and RX including the boundary conditions.
 As shown in Fig. \ref{Layer}, channel modeling in the physical layer requires knowledge from fluid dynamics and biology due to the air-droplet interaction and survival of pathogens, respectively.
 The propagation dynamics of droplets can be examined under two subheadings depending on whether there is an external airflow or not. \paragraph{Still Air} In indoor environments such as residential buildings, it is generally assumed that there is no airflow, if there is not any ventilation system.
-After the emission of pathogen-laden droplets with an initial velocity, they are subject to Newtonian mechanics during their interaction with the air.
-Emitted droplets can be modeled as a cloud consisting of droplets and air particles.
-The movement of this cloud can be defined as a two-phase flow where these phases represent the gaseous state of air and liquid state of droplets \cite{gulec2020molecular}.
-Due to gravity, large droplets may fall earlier to the ground with respect to aerosols and evaporation can shrink the size of the droplets.
-As mentioned earlier, the temperature of the air and evaporation influence the survival rates of the pathogens.
+After the emission of pathogen-laden droplets with an initial velocity, they are subject to Newtonian mechanics during their interactions with the air.
+Emitted droplets can be modeled as a cloud consisting of droplets and air particles \cite{bourouiba2014violent, gulec2021molecular}.
+The movement of this cloud can be defined as a two-phase flow where these phases represent the gaseous state of air and liquid state of droplets \cite{gulec2020droplet, gulec2021fluid}.
+Due to gravity, large droplets may fall earlier to the ground with respect to aerosols and evaporation can shrink the size of droplets.
+As mentioned earlier, the temperature of air and evaporation influence the survival rates of pathogens.
 For continuous emissions, this fact can affect the channel memory, which is crucial for channel modeling.
-Furthermore, initial velocities of droplets determined by respiratory activities can give rise to short-term laminar and turbulent flows.
-These flows fade out as the distance between the TX and RX increases.
+Furthermore, initial velocities of droplets determined by respiratory activities can give rise to laminar and turbulent flows which fade out as the distance between the TX and RX increases \cite{pendar2020numerical}.